 To get a familiar idea of what actually a virtual machine does is, a virtual machine is basically a sandboxed separated environment from your actual operating system which has entirely everything for running an operating system.
 However, once you’ve installed the operating system, you can install different apps, programs and operating systems like Windows, Mac, Linux.
 Whatever you do or test, even some not nice things, it won’t even do a scratch to your actual operating system.

 There are some nice virtual machine apps around.
 Among them, VMware is the fair one you’d choose.
 There are however two versions of VMware, one is VMware Workstation and VMware Player.
 The VMware Workstation is the enterprise version which is mostly for huge premium business.
 The VMware Player is, however, the free version of VMware which is mostly for students and individual users who explore and try new features, without commercial purposes.
 Whichever you choose, you may need to install it on your computer to install macOS Sierra on.
+Now it’s time to step to how to install macOS Sierra on VMware on Windows PC.

 What You’ll Need